Transfer, Declaration, or Power of Appointment

 When You Are Your Own Trustee

 The second method, a declaration of trust, is what most people use when creating a revocable living trust.
 The property owner declares that they hold their own property as trustee.
 There is no transfer to a third party.
 This is why a revocable living trust lets you keep full control of your assets during your lifetime.
 You are both the person who created the trust and the person managing it.
+A successor trustee steps in only when you pass away or become unable to manage the trust yourself.

 The third method, using a power of appointment, applies in more specialized situations.
 If someone holds a power of appointment, such as the right to direct where trust assets go, they can exercise that power by directing assets into a new or existing trust.
-This method typically arises in multi-generational estate planning or when an existing trust gives a beneficiary flexibility to redirect distributions.
+This method typically arises in multi-generational estate planning or when an existing trust document gives a beneficiary flexibility to redirect distributions.